dinhngockhanh/dinhngockhanh.github.io/_news/announcement_1.md

 related_posts: false
 ---

+We published <a href="https://www.nature.com/articles/s41598-024-67842-9">a new paper on Scientific Reports</a>, which dives into the problem of inferring rates of chromosomal instability, such as chromosome missegregation rate, and selection coefficients from single-cell DNA-sequencing data.

 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.

 ---